-- 1. In addition to the request and any supporting documents, the United Kingdom will require a statement indicating whether or not a conviction in respect of which extradition is requested was obtained in the presence of the person whose return is sought. - [2.
-The request must be supported by the original of the conviction and sentence or detention order, or of the warrant of arrest or other order having the same effect.
-[Note by the Secretariat: Reservation withdrawn by letter from the Permanent Representative dated 18 June 1991, registered at the Secretariat General on 21 June 1991]. - 3.
-The statement of the offences for which extradition is requested must contain a description of the conduct which it is alleged constitutes the offence or offences for which extradition is requested. - 4.
-For the purposes of proceedings in the United Kingdom, foreign documents shall be deemed duly authenticated - a. if they purport to be signed by a judge, magistrate or officer of the State where they were issued; and - b. if they purport to be certified by being sealed with the official seal of the Minister of Justice, or some other Minister of State, of that State.
+1. In addition to the request and any supporting documents, the United Kingdom will require a statement indicating whether or not a conviction in respect of which extradition is requested was obtained in the presence of the person whose return is sought.

+3. The statement of the offences for which extradition is requested must contain a description of the conduct which it is alleged constitutes the offence or offences for which extradition is requested.

+4. For the purposes of proceedings in the United Kingdom, foreign documents shall be deemed duly authenticated a. if they purport to be signed by a judge, magistrate or officer of the State where they were issued; and b. if they purport to be certified by being sealed with the official seal of the Minister of Justice, or some other Minister of State, of that State.